yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 {{< imgdisplay src="images/486-wfw311-sound.jpg" width="500" >}}

-Creative's Windows 3.1 drivers has to be installed in order to use the SB16 in Windows.
+Creative's Windows 3.1 driver has to be installed in order to use the SB16 in Windows.

 After that, I disabled the Creative's DOS configuration (CTCU and CTCM) utilities in both `config.sys` and `autoexec.bat` from running as it's sufficient to just use Unisound.